 Meeting opportunities

-The fellow will have the opportunity to attend major regional and national orthopaedic meetings hosted by the American Orthopaedic Society for Sports Medicine, American Academy of Orthopaedic Surgeons and Orthopaedic Trauma Association.
+Fellows will have the opportunity to attend and present their research at major regional and national orthopaedic meetings hosted by the American Orthopaedic Society for Sports Medicine, Arthroscopy Association of North America, AO Sports Medicine, and the American Academy of Orthopaedic Surgeons

 Leadership

-Fellows are supervised by James Stannard, MD as well as other experienced and enthusiastic faculty.
-Fellowship faculty serve as team physicians for University of Missouri basketball, softball, baseball, football, gymnastics, swimming, track, soccer, wrestling and other sports teams.
+Fellows are supervised by Keith Kenter, MD and other experienced and enthusiastic faculty.
+Many of the fellowship faculty serve as Official Team Physicians for the University of Missouri Tigers athletic programs including football, basketball, baseball, gymnastics, soccer, softball, swimming, track, and other sports teams.
+Fellows will work alongside the faculty and learn how to lead a medical team.